fish-shell/fish-shell/doc_src/fish_for_bash_users.rst

       echo foo
   end

-  # (note that bash specifically allows the word "function" as an extension, but POSIX only specifies the form without, so it's more compatible to just use the form without)
+  # (bash allows the word "function",
+  #  but this is an extension as an extension)

 Fish does not have an ``until``.
 Use ``while not`` or ``while !``.